 Greetings from the Superintendent General: Yasuhiro Sasaki, Superintendent General (Mayor of Hokuryu Town)

-"I am truly pleased that the historic and traditional Hokuryu Fire Drill for 2025 is being held here today with such grandeur, and with the presence of so many distinguished guests.
+"I am truly pleased that the historic and traditional Hokuryu Fire Drill 2025 is being held here today with such great fanfare and with such a large number of distinguished guests.

-On the occasion of this glorious fire drill, under the command of Chief Nakayama, the fire brigade members have been making tremendous efforts day and night in their prevention and firefighting work in the local area to protect the lives and property of the townspeople.
-I would like to express my deepest respect and gratitude to all the members of the fire brigade, and I hope that they will fully demonstrate the results of their daily training and that this drill will be a great success.
+On the occasion of this prestigious fire drill, under the command of Chief Nakayama, the fire brigade members have been making tremendous efforts day and night in their local prevention and firefighting operations to protect the lives and property of the townspeople.
+I would like to express my deepest respect and gratitude to all the fire brigade members, and I hope that they will fully demonstrate the results of their daily training and that this drill will be a great success.

-Now, this year, large-scale forest fires have occurred one after another all over the country, making firefighting efforts extremely difficult and causing widespread damage.
+Now, this year has seen a series of large-scale wildfires across the country, making firefighting efforts extremely difficult and causing widespread damage.

-A large part of Kitaryū Town is covered by forests, and we are constantly living near danger, so we feel that thorough preventive firefighting is more important than anything else in order to prevent disasters from occurring.
+In Hokuryu Town, most of the area is covered by mountains and forests, and we are constantly living in danger.
+Therefore, we feel that thorough preventive firefighting is more important than anything else in order to prevent disasters from occurring.

-Firefighting agencies are being called upon to respond to a variety of situations in line with the times, including not only disasters that occur on a daily basis, but also natural disasters such as earthquakes and storms and floods, vehicle accidents, and emergencies related to civil protection, and expectations of them are growing.
+Fire departments are being called upon to respond to a variety of situations in line with the times, including not only disasters that occur on a daily basis, but also natural disasters such as earthquakes and storms and floods, vehicle accidents, and emergencies related to civil protection, and expectations for their capabilities are growing.

-In Kitaryū Town, last year we were working to centralise 119 emergency call reception operations within the Kita Sorachi area and strengthen our response system.
+In Hokuryu Town, last year we centralized 119 emergency call reception operations within the Kita Sorachi area and worked to strengthen our response system.

-In the event of a disaster, we would like to once again ask all of your team members to utilize modern fire-fighting equipment and the skills they have developed through training to respond quickly and meet the expectations of local residents.
+In the event of a disaster, we would like to once again ask all our members to utilize modern firefighting equipment and the skills they have acquired through training to respond quickly and meet the expectations of local residents.

-In closing, I would like to express my sincere gratitude to the Fire Department Supporters Association and traffic safety instructors who have cooperated with this drill, as well as to the members of the Yawara Nursery School Junior Firefighting Club, who added luster to today's drill.
-I would also like to extend my best wishes to all the members and to all the distinguished guests in attendance today, and conclude my remarks on this drill," said Superintendent Sasaki.
+In closing, I would like to express my sincere gratitude to the Fire Department Supporters Association and traffic safety instructors who have cooperated with this drill, as well as to the members of the Yawara Nursery School Children's Firefighting Club who added luster to today's drill.
+I would also like to extend my best wishes for the continued good health of all the members and the distinguished guests who have joined us today.
+This concludes my remarks for the drill," said Chief Sasaki.

 exercises